Access at seashore locations

 From May 19-20, 2010, Cape Cod National Seashore hosted a Climate Friendly Parks Workshop to begin developing a Climate Action Plan.
 This plan describes the actions (policies, programs, and measures) the park will take to reduce its GHG emissions.Read about the goals and sustainable strategies Cape Cod National Seashore will use to mitigate emissions and to adapt to climate change impacts in our Action Plan.

-The park has an Environmental Management Team that meets monthly to develop, track, and implement climate friendly initiatives laid out in our Action Plan.
+The park has a Green Team that meets monthly to develop, track, and implement climate friendly initiatives laid out in our Action Plan.

 Climate Change Information